-- 1. Are to be used sparingly to preserve the board functioning as a whole when other methods have been deemed inadequate. - 2.
+- 1. Are to be used sparingly to preserve the Board functioning as a whole when other methods have been deemed inadequate. - 2.
 Can consist of non-trustees.
 Committees must have a minimum number of 2 persons, at least one of whom must be a trustee. - 3.
-May not speak or act for the board except when formally given such authority for specific and time-limited purposes.
-Such authority will be carefully stated in order not to conflict with authority delegated to the Principal or the chair. - 4.
-Help the board (not the staff) do its work. - 5.
-Other than the board discipline committee must act through the board and therefore can only recommend courses of action to the board and have no authority to act without the delegated authority of the board. - 6.
-Assist the board chiefly by preparing policy alternatives and implications for board deliberation.
-Board committees are not to be created by the board to advise staff. - 7.
+May not speak or act for the Board except when formally given such authority for specific and time-limited purposes.
+Such authority will be carefully stated in order not to conflict with authority delegated to the Principal or the Presiding Member. - 4.
+Help the Board (not the staff) do it's work. - 5.
+Other than the Board discipline committee, must act through the Board and therefore can only recommend courses of action to the Board and have no authority to act without the delegated authority of the Board. - 6.
+Assist the Board chiefly by preparing policy alternatives and implications for Board deliberation.
+Board committees are not to be created by the Board to advise staff. - 7.
 Are to have terms of reference drawn up as required.
 It is suggested that these contain information about the following: - purpose - committee members - delegated authority